Todd Starnes: Removal of historical Confederate monuments and statues

-Starnes has referred to removing symbols of the old Confederacy from public places as "cultural cleansing."
+In 2015, Starnes referred to removing symbols of the old Confederacy from public places as "cultural cleansing" on his radio show.

 The Deplorables' Guide to Making America Great Again

 In 2017 The Deplorables' Guide to Making America Great Again debuted on the USA Today, Publishers Weekly, and Conservative Book Club's best seller lists.
 The New York Times did not list the book as one of its top 10 non-fiction paperback books.

 Judge Kavanaugh protesters

 In 2018, Starnes wrote on Twitter that protesters who disrupted the Supreme Court confirmation vote of Brett Kavanaugh (who had been accused of sexual assault) were "screaming animals" who "should be tasered, handcuffed, and dragged out of the building."

 Firing from Fox News Radio

 In 2019, he was fired from Fox Radio News after agreeing with one of his guests who said Democrats were not Christians but worshiped Moloch.

 Call for destruction of Afghanistan cities in punitive attacks

 On August 26, 2021, after the deaths of Marine and Navy servicemembers in the 2021 Kabul airport attacks, Starnes tweeted, "For every American who is killed, a city in Afghanistan should be wiped off the face of the Earth."